tomasgunn/afx2lg/src/distribution/readme.txt

 Disclaimer: http://sam.zoy.org/wtfpl/COPYING

-NOTE: This is the third update of this utility.
+NOTE: This is the fourth update of this utility.
 Still TODO: Add version information!

 This package contains three AxeFx II utilities for Windows and Mac.

-afx2lg:
-    A simple utility to update and generate setup files for the Little Giant from Gordius (http://gordius.be).
-    You can run the utility without any arguments and it will prompt you for input.
-If you do prefer to use arguments run "afx2lg -?" for details.

-    For a little tutorial on how to use this utility, see 'example_setup.lgp' below.

 axebackup:
     This is a backup utility for AxeFx II (tested with firmware 9).